 Hydrogen leak testing is a method to find leaks in underground piping and cables.
 Subsurface leaks can be difficult to find for obvious reasons.
-Using a mixture of hydrogen gas ( 5% H2 mixed with 95% N2 as a tracer) put into the pipe or cable allows the hydrogen mixture to escape from the leak location and make its way to the surface where the leak location can be identified with our Hydro-Lok Hydrogen Leak Detector.
+By using a mixture of hydrogen gas ( 5% H2 mixed with 95% N2 as a tracer) pumped into a pipe or cable and tracing its escape, a leak can be detected via the Hydro-Lok Hydrogen Leak Detector.
 Find leaks fast and inexpensively with the Hydro-Lok Underground Pipe Leak Detector.

 Why Use Hydrogen as the tracer gas for underground pipe leaks?

-- Hydrogen is very high energy gas and a small molecule
+- Hydrogen is a very high energy gas and a small molecule

-- Background of hydrogen in air is very low thus provides good leak resolution
+- Background of hydrogen in air is very low thus providing good leak resolution

 - Low cost gas that is abundantly available and can be created